ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_semantic_segmentation.md

 ## Conclusion

-This tutorial demonstrated how to integrate semantic segmentation with Nav2 for terrain-aware navigation using a pre-trained model that works on Gazebo’s Baylands world and a custom semantic segmentation layer plugin.
+This tutorial demonstrated how to integrate semantic segmentation with Nav2 for terrain-aware navigation using a pre-trained model that works on Gazebo's Baylands world and a custom semantic segmentation layer plugin.

 To go further, you can train your own model using the [Simple Segmentation Toolkit](https://github.com/pepisg/simple_segmentation_toolkit), and tune the costmap parameters to your own application.